neuronsimulator/nrn/neuron/nmodl/nmodl2.rst

 Description:
-    These names, which should be declared elsewhere as ASSIGNED or PARAMETER variables allow global variables in other models or NEURON c files to be used in this model.
+    These names, which should be declared elsewhere as :code:`ASSIGNED` or :code:`PARAMETER`
+    variables allow global variables in other models or NEURON c files to be used in this model.
 That is, the definition of this variable must appear in some other file.
 Note that if the definition appeared in another mod file